 If you are thinking about starting an online store, there has never been a better time than now with this ecommerce checklist.
 With over 217 million online shoppers predicted for 2017, you can bet that there will be customers waiting for your products.
 But you may be unsure about where exactly to start, so we have put together a simple ecommerce checklist you can follow to starting an ecommerce business and get it up and running.

 #1 Choose a Name for Your Business

-Assuming you have already decided what you will be selling, the first thing you need to do is come up with a name for your business.
+Assuming you’ve already decided what products to sell, the next thing to do is come up with a name for your business.
 Be creative!
 You want something catchy that customers will remember.
 Need help?
 Give these ecommerce domain name generators a try.

 Once you’ve narrowed your choices down, you will want to make sure no one else is using the names on your list by doing a corporate name search online.
 When you’ve found your perfect name, be sure to register it with your county clerk or state agency (depending on where you live).

 #2 Secure a Domain Name and Website

 Next, secure your domain name.
 Hopefully, if you used the domain generator above, you know whether it is available or not.
 If it’s not available, try to make your domain name something similar and memorable.

 You have a lot of options for your ecommerce website.
 Some options are free, but you pay for add-ons.
 For example, you can set up a WordPress website for free, but hosting and selling with Woocommere will cost a little extra.
 Check out our post to see which shopping cart is best for you business.